 At Wilde Lake he met his future wife, Tara, a biology teacher.
 After starting his family, Eric was instrumental in helping to open Reservoir High School as the Chair of the Math Department.
 He then continued as Department Chair at Marriotts Ridge High School before returning to Reservoir.
 Throughout his career Eric has been honored to receive numerous awards including the Senior Class Teacher of the Year at Wilde Lake High School and the Outstanding Mathematics Teacher of the Year Award from the Maryland Council of Teachers of Mathematics.

 Eric’s life experiences and commitment to service have given him a well-rounded and fundamental understanding of the challenges that Maryland faces.
-While serving, Eric’s focus will be on our children’s education, the economy, and our environment.
+As your Delegate, Eric has focused on our children’s education, the economy, and our environment.
 As a career teacher, Eric believes that we must balance accountability and innovation in our schools.
 Further, he understands that a strong economy is connected to a strong educational system.
 Maryland should be on the front line of sustainable job growth by closing the skills gap and attracting STEM job opportunities, steps that will prepare our workforce for the future.
 As Marylanders, we should promote capital projects for renewable energy, and Eric believes that we must protect and preserve the natural resources of our state.
 Environmental protection not only supports our economy, but also our quality of life and public health.